sebastian932/sebastian932/README.md

 - 👋 Hi, I’m @sebastian932
 - 👀 I’m interested in electronics and programing
 - 🌱 I’m currently learning to program in many languages
-- 💞️ I’m looking to collaborate Logic Workbench
+- 💞️ I’m looking to collaborate on Logic Workbench
 - 📫 How to reach me: send email to sebysebi932@gmail.com
 - ⚡ Fun fact: im actually not THAT stupid (=